jsndyks/tiltonField/whatsapp/whatsapp.230304.md

 https://jsndyks.github.io/tiltonField/dogPolicy/

 Please read these through to inform your thinking and follow the link to let the Parish Council know your view as we assess the policy on the exercising of dogs on the field.

+And do come along to the meeting on 22nd May at the Village Hall - 7pm.

 Thanks,